quil-lang/quil/rfcs/analog/spec_changes.md

 **Pulses**

 ```
-Pulse :: PULSE Qubit+ Frame Waveform
+Pulse :: PULSE Frame Waveform
 ```

-Pulses can be played on the frame of a particular qubit by listing the qubit, frame name, waveform name (or generator).
+Pulses represent the propagation of a specific waveform (either built-in or custom) on a specific frame.

 Examples:
 ```